jessepav/lacygoill-wiki-backup/vim/debug.md

 ---

-You must always start with a `:prof start fname` command.
+You must always start with a `:profile start fname` command.
 The resulting file is written when Vim exits.
 Here  is  an  example  of  the  output, with  line  numbers  prepended  for  the
 explanation: